KaiwenHuu/kaiwenhuu.github.io/notes/machinelearning/rnn.md

 \hat{y}_t = Vh(Wx_t + Uz_{t-1})
 $$

 This is definitely not the best thing to do (because words in a sequence is not independent), but the structure can be thought of as independent soft-max functions over states.
-Consequently, RNNs can have more than one layer (Deep RNN) and the network can also be bi-directional (Bi-Directional RNN); just like in english sentences it makes sense that the latter part of the sequence dictates what the word in the previous part means.
-However, with a Bi-Directional RNN the network must be acyclic.

 $$
 P(y_{1:T}\mid x_{1:T}, W, V, U) = \prod_{t=1}^TP(y_t \mid x_t, W, V, U)